Music of the Marvel Cinematic Universe: Doctor Strange in the Multiverse of Madness

 By October 2019, original Doctor Strange composer Michael Giacchino was set to return for Multiverse of Madness.
 However, following the departure of original director, Scott Derrickson in January 2020, with Sam Raimi being brought on in April 2020, it was announced that Danny Elfman was brought on board to replace Giacchino as composer for the film by February 2021.

 Thor: Love and Thunder

 In December 2021, Michael Giacchino revealed he would scoring Thor: Love and Thunder, replacing Mark Mothersbaugh from Ragnarok.
 Giacchino ultimately composed the score with Nami Melumad, with themes by Giacchino.

 Black Panther: Wakanda Forever

 By September 2021, it was confirmed that original Black Panther composer Ludwig Göransson would return for Wakanda Forever.

 Phase Five

 Ant-Man and the Wasp: Quantumania

 By July 2022, it was confirmed that Ant-Man composer Christophe Beck would return for Ant-Man and the Wasp: Quantumania.
-He previously scored the previous two films, WandaVision and Hawkeye.